AlekzNet/Cisco-ASA-ACL-toolkit/README.md

 * NAT
 * source ports
 * multiple contexts
-* groups generation (in the developing process)

 ## TODO

-* Cisco ACL generation using grouped policy.
-Currently genacl.py can use the grouped rules to produce Fortigate policy.
 * Rewrite ipaclmatch.py.
 It was written to quickly solve particular tasks.
 Adding new features created a mess.
 * I have one more optimization method in mind, but to implement it optimacl.py should be rewritten.
 * Add recrsive group generation for all devices in genacl.py